Define the packet format for Interest NACK.

 The design does not need to include how strategy reacts to NACK.

-#5 Updated by Junxiao Shi over 4 years ago
+#5 Updated by Junxiao Shi almost 5 years ago

 The term Interest NACK appears in the paper because this type of NACK is in response to an Interest.